brson/brson.github.com/_posts/2021-01-17-rust-unconditional-loops.md

 Bonus Rust trivia:
-did you know that `loop` is an expression, with the same type as its `break` statements and the result of `loop` can be [assigned to a value][lv]?
+did you know that `loop` is an expression, with the same type as its `break` statements, and the result of `loop` can be [assigned to a value][lv]?

 I did not!